uiri/fffll/README.md

 Characters situated between " and "; If the next character after the closing " is a ", it is interpreted as intending to insert a " into the string and the string does not close.
 If the next character after the closing " is a @, the next two characters must be hexadecimal digits.
 The byte which these two characters represent is inserted at the end of the string.
 The string will continue if a " is the next character after the two hexadecimal digits.
 Hexadecimal digits are 0 to 9, a to f and A to F.
 Characters situated between --* and *--.
 These are interpreted as multiline comments. *-- is not allowed inside of a multiline comment.
 Characters situated between -- and a newline character, 0x0A.
 These are interpreted as single line comments.
 0x0A is not allowed inside of a single line comment.
 Charcters situated between a % and a newline character.
-These are interpreted as imports and will designate the filename excluding the ff file extension to be imported.
+These are interpreted as a comma separated list of imports.
+Each import designates the filename excluding the ff file extension to be imported.
 This filename will be used to namespace functions and variables defined in the imported fffll file.
+Imports are relative to the directory in which the importer resides or to the global FFFLL_DIR environment variable.

 Outside of these situations, whitespace characters, that is 0x20, 0x09 and 0x0A, are ignored and only operators and delimiters, names and numbers are allowed: